teamchupacabramcthundercats/Halvsy-Gallery/README.md

 To render the components on your page, insert a div with the id "gallery" into your html where you'd like the component to render.

+The server is set up to serve requests from:
+>localhost:7777/product/{some number ending in a value between 1-100}

 If serving with a proxy, you'll need to proxy the routes for the API:

 ## GET: ‘/api/images/:productId’